 Introducing: the new verification code.
 The verification code is a hash that allows the voter to confirm that their ballot is still submitted with the same choices that they originally made, so they know that no one has tampered with their vote.
 For more information about the verification code, see our help article on it!

-Because of our introduction of the verification code, we now pass the DOL’s election certification requirements.
+Because of our introduction of the verification code, we further exceed the DOL’s election certification requirements around independence and observerability, without having to contact our support team to do so.

 3. Tally types have received several major upgrades